ci-mustafa/ci-mustafa/README.md

 ## About Me

 👋 Hi there!
-I'm Mustafa Akbari, an experienced Python and Django developer with a strong background in backend development.
+I'm Mustafa Akbari, an experienced Python and Django developer.
 Currently, I am enrolled in a full-stack development bootcamp at Code Institute, where I am expanding my skills in front-end technologies and full-stack development.

 ## Interests